 Taller, Longer, Leaner

 Does swimming make you taller?
 Just look at Michael Phelps.
 While it isn't going to add height where the genetics and potential aren't there, swimming has the ability to build longer, leaner muscles.
 It's those "swimmer's muscles" combined with resistance training and cardio that help boost your metabolism to keep those calories burning longer.
 Swimming can also put your body through a range of movements, helping your muscles stay nice and long and flexible.

 15 of 25

-Let's say you are recovering from an injury and are hoping to build or rebuild strength.
+Let's say you're recovering from an injury and are hoping to rebuild strength.
 Swimming will fulfill that need and desire.
 It's easy on the joints and gives sore knees a rest from constant pounding on the pavement—something you may not be able to do for a while.

 16 of 25

 For some, just the idea or act of wearing a swimsuit in public (even in a backyard pool) can be the motivating force to shed a few pounds.
 People who consistently swim strenuously enough to be out of breath when they finish and elevate their heart rate do burn calories and lose weight," says Jane Moore, M.D., a physician and active swimmer from Tacoma, Washington.
 "The key is to push yourself a bit."